seleniumhq-community/htmlunit-remote/README.md

 # INTRODUCTION
-**HtmlUnit Remote** is driver service for [HtmlUnitDriver](https://github.com/SeleniumHQ/htmlunit-driver) that enables you to acquire driver sessions from [Selenium 4 Grid](https://www.selenium.dev/documentation/grid).
+**HtmlUnit Remote** is a driver service for [HtmlUnitDriver](https://github.com/SeleniumHQ/htmlunit-driver) that enables you to acquire driver sessions from [Selenium 4 Grid](https://www.selenium.dev/documentation/grid).

 ### Background